Freshmen Merit Scholarships: $4,000 - $24,000

 Honors College Merit Scholarship: $1,000

 Up to $500 a year over two years for incoming freshmen and transfer students who are fully admitted to Wichita State's Dorothy and Bill Cohen Honors College.

 - Open to National Merit Finalists and National Hispanic Recognition Finalists

 - Annual amount varies; scholarship awarded over four years with eligibility

 Shocker Neighborhood Promise Scholarship

-This scholarship represents Wichita State's commitment to offer a quality, affordable education to incoming freshmen who come from limited-income families in our surrounding Shocker Neighborhood (Oliver Road to I-135 and Central Avenue to K-96).
+This scholarship represents Wichita State's commitment to offer a quality, affordable education to 2022-2023 high school graduates who come from limited-income families in our surrounding Shocker Neighborhood (Oliver Road to I-135 and Central Avenue to K-96).